oddinigwe/Machine-Learning-/README.md

 # Machine-Learning-
-Important notes for Machine Learning
+Important notes for Machine Learning - caret

 For a complete list of the models and corresponding tuning parameters covered by caret, refer to the table provided by package author Max Kuhn at